• Skip to primary navigation

 Simple Temperature Indicator Circuit using a Single Transistor

-The article describes how to create one using a single transistor, a diode and a few other basic components.
+The article explains everyone how to design this type of easy circuit by using a diode, a single transistor and a few other simple parts.

 What is a Temperature Indicator Circuit using a Single Transistor: